The PCAT is not a Core but an interdisciplinary center that aims to provide shared resources and technologies to the community.

 - Some instruments can be used following training by lab members.
 Other instrument require training by PCAT staff.
 Using equipment without receiving training will be considered a violation of the PCAT use policy.

 - If needed, contact the equipment manager to ask about training requirements.
+This person is located on each instrument page under "Equipment Contact".

 - If a user has prior experience with a certain piece of equipment, training may be truncated, but access can only be granted by creating a PCAT account.